BIOS1140/BIOS1140.github.io/docs/Exercise9.md

 dogs_pca <- glPca(dogs, parallel = TRUE, nf = 20)
 ```

-Here again Mac and Linux users can benefit from parallel processing with `parallel = T`.
-We also use `nf = 20` in order to tell the function we want to retain 2 principal components.
+Here again Mac and Linux users can benefit from parallel processing with `parallel = TRUE`.
+We also use `nf = 20` in order to tell the function we want to retain 20 principal components.

 Let's take a moment to look at the output of our PCA analysis.